UST-EDMM/tosca-lightning/README.md

 docker-compose up -d
 ```

-Open a browser a go to <http://localhost:9000>.
+Open a browser a navigate to <http://localhost:9000>.

-The TOSCA Lightning user interface is started and presents a list of available TOSCA Light models.
+The TOSCA Lightning User Interface is started and presents a list of available TOSCA Light models.
 For the Quickstart, we prepared a TOSCA deployment model of the Spring PetClinic application.

 > ![](docs/quickstart/01-dashboard.png)